Women On The Go Business Breakfast Forum & Expo - SOLD OUT

 Latinka’s career started with Mainframe computers in the mid-eighties, followed by roles in the IT industry, working as PC Support, Systems Analyst, Project Manager and IT Manager, working in business sectors such as Manufacturing, Banking Distributions and Medical.

-In 1994, alongside husband Ian, they established Catten Industries in Bayswater, providing a quality sheet metal fabrication service to a variety of industries.
-Catten have extensive experience in the sheet metal trade, producing quality metal products and with a lifelong knowledge of systems and innovation.
+In 2017, Latinka and her husband Ian bought Catten Industries in Bayswater.
+Catten has extensive experience producing quality metal products to a variety of industries and has a lifelong knowledge of systems and innovation.
 Catten services many industries including Building, Electrical & Electronics (Including switchboards), Transport, Shopfitting / Display / Point of Sale, Communications, Furniture, Material handling, General Engineering and Defence.

 LaTink is new to the market, designing and manufacturing custom wall art and furniture.
 LaTink is about “the wish”.
 “From the seeds of an idea we create a piece of beauty.“